|

 feeding habits.

-will find that some of the trout are territorial and will
+You will find that some of the trout are territorial and will roam a section of

-roam a section of the spring creek and not let others in
+the spring creek and not let others in their area.
+When you spot a feeding trout

-be feeding, that feeding trout will be the easiest to catch.
+and not all will be feeding, that feeding trout will be the easiest to catch.
+The

 Fly Presentation

-therefore he is not to cautious about things above him or
+not to cautious about things above him or things in the water, like your leader.

-the right size fly, a very light but strong leader or tippet,
+right size fly, a very light but strong leader or tippet, and weight.
+We like

-no shine or wrapping, very drab in the dark brown or gray,
+to fish with a size 18-20 hare's ear no shine or wrapping, very drab in the dark

-to get down to the bottom before the slightest current can
+get down to the bottom before the slightest current can carry it to far from your

-when you are fishing up close for big trout in the creek.
+vision.
+You need to see the fly when you are fishing up close for big trout in

-sight, but you know he will be coming back soon.
-He must
+you know he will be coming back soon.
+He must find the hare’s ear naturally just

-As your fly sets on the sandy bottom or moss you need to
+as he finds his shrimp.
+As your fly sets on the sandy bottom or moss you need

-have your leader kind of straight not curled up.
-You do
+to have your leader kind of straight not curled up.
+You do not want to attract

-not want to attract light or have the fish see the leader
+light or have the fish see the leader if possible.

 Brown